 Achieve transformational, breakthrough impacts in scientific domains through the discovery and use of advanced computational methods and systems and make them accessible to the broad science community.

-The Computing Sciences organization advances computational science throughout the Department of Energy's Office of Science research programs.
+The Computing Sciences organization advances computational science throughout the U.S. Department of Energy's Office of Science research programs.
 Our greatest strength is our experienced staff.
-They specialize in solving scientific problems using their wide ranging expertise in computer hardware and software, computational science, applied mathematics, networking and middleware services.
+They specialize in solving scientific problems using their wide-ranging expertise in computer hardware and software, computational science, applied mathematics, networking, and middleware services.

-Computing Sciences carries out its mission by operating two national user facilities — NERSC and ESnet — and by conducting applied research and development in computer science, computational science, and applied mathematics — the three essential elements of computational modeling and simulation.
+Computing Sciences carries out its mission by operating two national user facilities — NERSC and ESnet — and by conducting applied research and development in computer science, computational science, and mathematics, the three essential elements of computational modeling and simulation.

-Computing Sciences is comprised of three divisions: the Computational Research Division (CRD), the National Energy Research Scientific Computing (NERSC) Center Division, and the Scientific Networking Division, which manages the Energy Sciences Network (ESnet).
+Computing Sciences is made up of four divisions: Applied Mathematics & Computational Research, Scientific Data, National Energy Research Scientific Computing (NERSC) Center, and the Scientific Networking Division, which manages the Energy Sciences Network (ESnet).

 Computing Sciences co-sponsors Berkeley CSE, a multidisciplinary research and education program in computational science and engineering.
 We also sponsor the Luis W. Alvarez Postdoctoral Fellowship in Computational Science and the Admiral Grace Murray Hopper Postdoctoral Fellowship in Computing Sciences.
-We also participate in the DOE Computational Science Graduate Fellowship program.
-Our Summer Student Program gives university students an opportunity to gain relevant research experience while pursuing their degree.
-Our Diversity Task Force works to recruit women and minorities and encourages K–12 students to study and pursue a career in math and science.
+We also participate in the DOE Computational Science Graduate Fellowship (CSGF) program.
+Our Summer Student Program gives university students an opportunity to gain relevant research experience while pursuing their degrees.
+Our Diversity Task Force works to recruit women and minorities and encourages K–12 students to study and pursue careers in math and science.